The (not so) Greatest Showman

 Now for the cons, buckle up because it’s going to be a long one.
 I’m going to start with the pacing which was just everywhere.
 The movie rushes through its first act, which had some really interesting material that the film makers just didn’t seem that interested in so they crammed it all into a four-minute song which is not enough to cover about 10-15 years worth of material.
 The movie then slugs through its second act before coming to a screeching halt at the beginning of act 3.
 A lot of this comes from the unnecessary sub-plots that make up the majority of acts two and three, especially the love story sub-plot between Zac Effron and Zendaya’s characters.
 The two barely have any screen time together yet we’re supposed to believe they’re madly in love by the end?
 It also just feels downright pointless because they don’t really give us too much reason to care about both of them other than they don’t fit in.
 Another major issue I had was the songs themselves.
 Each Individual song started strong with a unique sound and rhythm before turning into a generic pop song you’d hear on the radio.
 Not to mention that it just doesn’t suit the 1800’s time period the film is set in.
 The songs are also needlessly auto tuned to the point where you can’t recognize the actors voices which is a shame seeing as most the cast can sing relatively well (Hugh Jackman starred in Les Miserables).
 And the special effects are just laughable for the 80 million dollar budget they had to work with.
 The green screen is overly apparent in scenes and it pulled me straight out of the movie.
 A prime example of the terrible special effects (spoiler alert) is that the movie literally ends with Hugh Jackman Riding a poorly animated CGI elephant down the streets of old timey New York.

-The Greatest Showman ended up being one of my least favorite movies of 2017.
-It has some good messages of wanting to fit in but the execution is just sloppy.
-The movie is overly cheery, insincere and just downright bland for over half the movie.
+The Greatest Showman ended up being one of the worst movies of 2017.
+The movie is overly cheery, insincere and just downright bland for 85% of the movie.
 There is a compelling drama to make about the life of P.T.
 Barnum but this was not it.
+In the end this movie is little more than a poorly made way for people to stick their heads in the sand and watch something positive, even if that positivity is forced and artificial.

-I rate The Greatest Showman a D- or 4.9
+I rate The Greatest Showman a F or 2.2